openstack/cinder/doc/source/configuration/block-storage/drivers/hpe-3par-driver.rst

    Volumes that are cloned only support the extra specs keys cpg, snap_cpg, provisioning and vvs.
 The others are ignored.
-In addition the comments section of the cloned volume in the HPE 3PAR / Primera / Alletra 9k array is not populated.
+In addition the comments section of the cloned volume in the HPE 3PAR / Primera / Alletra 9k / Alletra MP array is not populated.

 If volume types are not used or a particular key is not set for a volume type, the following defaults are used: